The 3D Mirage: Probing and Taming 3D Hallucinations: Experiments

 \subsubsection{Evaluation}

 We evaluate models on two fronts.
 First, we test for \textbf{hallucination robustness} using our \textbf{3D-Mirage} benchmark with the proposed \textbf{DCS} (hallucination intensity) and \textbf{CCS} (contextual instability) metrics, where lower is better.
-Second, we test for \textbf{knowledge preservation} using standard pairwise accuracy on \textbf{NYU-v2} \cite{nyu} (as detailed in Sec. \ref{sec:ablation_setup}) to ensure our method does not catastrophically forget general depth estimation.
+Second, we test for \textbf{knowledge preservation} using an ordinal pairwise accuracy protocol on \textbf{NYU-v2} \cite{nyu} (as detailed in Sec. \ref{sec:ablation_setup}) to ensure our method does not catastrophically forget general depth estimation.